harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/dora-metrics.md

 1. Go to **Settings** and select **Workflow Profiles**.
 2. Select **Add Profile** or select an existing profile to modify.
 3. If this is a new profile, on the **Workflow Profile Configuration** page, enter a name for the profile.
-4. Select **Change Failure Rate**, and select the [connector](/docs/category/connectors-and-integrations) to use.
-Configuration details vary by connector type.
+4. Select **Change Failure Rate**, and select the [SEI connector](/docs/category/connectors-and-integrations) to use.
+Configuration details vary by SEI connector type.
 Default values are pre-populated, and you can change them, if desired.
 For example:

    * Select factors to use to calculate failed deployments.
    * Select factors to use to calculate total deployments.